Wheeler Dealers: Cast

-Mike Brewer uses his skills as a former car trader to scout and buy used cars to be restored and sold for profit.
+Mike Brewer uses his skills as a car trader to scout and buy used cars to be restored and sold for profit.
 He's also responsible for procuring replacement parts and sometimes specialists to refurbish expensive parts.

 Edd China was credited as the show's co-presenter, from series 1 to 13 doing much of the restoration and mechanical/servicing work, and giving viewers tips on how to sort out and solve various car problems, as well as estimating how much a garage would charge for such repairs.
 There were, however, always two other mechanics credited.

 On 21 March 2017, Velocity announced that China had left the show to "pursue other projects" and that he would be replaced by Ant Anstead in series 14.
 China explained that he chose to leave because he was disagreeing with the channel, which wanted to cut down his fixes and degree of technical information delivered in the workshop.
-As he surmised, the future series', featuring Ant Anstead, were a lighter format.

 On 2 November 2020, it was announced that Marc "Elvis" Priestley would replace Anstead as the main mechanic of the show from Series 17, when it returns to the UK after six years filming in the U.S. However, Anstead will appear occasionally as a special guest.

 Since series 13, the programme has been produced by Discovery Studios (replacing Attaboy TV that had produced the 12 previous seasons), for Motor Trend.

-Paul Brackley served as the series technical advisor, making sporadic appearances to assist China in carrying heavy parts or equipment in the garage, when China needed additional assistance, and helping Brewer tow non-running or non-MOT-compliant vehicles to the workshop.